vector0X01/coding-challenge/README.md

 # Coding Challenge

-A web app to diplay GeoJSON features of a locatio0n using openstreetmap API.
+A web app to display GeoJSON features of a location using openstreetmap API.

+## How to run

+- Install dependencies via `npm ci`
+- Run `npm start` to run the app

 ## Available Scripts